- Trump announced 100% tariffs on brand-name pharmaceutical imports effective Oct 1, with exemptions for companies building US manufacturing plants.

 The UK is particularly impacted on account of the high medicine levy which forces companies to pay back 23.5%-35.6% of their NHS medicine revenues—compared to France’s 5.7%, Germany’s 7% and Ireland’s 9%.

-With less than a week until the October 1 deadline, pharmaceutical companies face immediate pressure to demonstrate active construction projects to avoid the tariffs.
-However, it can take time to put shovels in the ground, and Eli Lilly noted it could take up to five years for new plants to become operational.
+With less than a week until the October 1 deadline, pharmaceutical companies face immediate pressure to understand the policy’s implications, while demonstrating active construction projects to avoid the tariffs.

 The policy’s effectiveness in lowering drug costs remains questioned by experts, though it may succeed in accelerating the pharmaceutical industry’s shift toward increased US manufacturing capacity.
 The exclusion of generic drugs from tariff coverage suggests recognition of their role in maintaining affordable medication access and preventing potential shortages.